The Hope of some for one united faith

 For those who were not raised in a faith-based family or became disenchanted with traditional religion or were influenced into agnosticism, atheism, anti-theism and evolution by our education system any number of cults or the new age movement may appeal to them as a new form of enlightenment.
 Some folks while claiming to be Christian also dab in cultic practices and belief.
 One thing all cults have in common is a variant point of view on the person of Jesus as described in the Bible.
 This does not include Judaism since Christians and Jews claim the same book as Holy Writ but differ in its interpretation.
 Below are some of the cult’s views on Jesus.

 Advocates say, “Sexual orientation is not a choice; we are born the way we are”.
-Ones who believe this way believe some are born that way, meaning they have no choice in the matter.
+Those who believe this way believe some are born that way, meaning they have no choice in the matter.
 God understands this and gives no judgment or condemnation.
 How can a loving God condemn any of us if we are born that way?